C-Nell/tech-notes/Backstage/Creating_Plugins.md

 Enter the ID of the plugin [required] example: hello-world

-To start the project tye
+To start the project, type:
 ```
 yarn start
 ```